vvizard-/imintinvestors.com/content/article/20170912-prediction-of-huawei-sales-of-vidhance-models.md

 Based on strong year-on-year growth for the Honor brand, and the "Honor 9" realtively cheap chinese price, compared to the P10, one could expect this to sell a lot of units.
 But it got a lot of competition from other Huawei / Honor models.
 Earlier this year, Honor released the "Honor V9" in china, which was rebranded into the "Honor 8 Pro" in international markets.
 It's specifications and price is pretty equal to both the Honor 9, and the Huawei P10.
 So quite a lot of potential Honor 9 customers, probably end up with a "Honor V9 / Honor 8 Pro" or a P10 instead.
 As we know P10 sales look incredible strong so far, my guess is that the Honor 9 will sell somewhere around __8-10 million units__ in it's first 12 months.
 But I'm feeling less confident in this prediction than for the Mate 9 and P10.

 ## Conclusion
-> Expect Mate 9, P10 and Honor 9 to combined sell between __33 to 38 million units__ during their first 12 months on market.
+> Expect Mate 9, P10 and Honor 9 to combined sell between _33 to 38 million units_ during their first 12 months on market.

-The current models from Huawei / Honor with Vidhance included is
+The current models from Huawei / Honor with Vidhance included is:

 * Mate 9 family
 * P10 family
 * Honor 9

-Expect Mate 9, P10 and Honor 9 to combined sell between __33 to 38 million units__ during their first 12 months on market.
+Expect Mate 9, P10 and Honor 9 to combined sell between _33 to 38 million units_ during their first 12 months on market.

 That is counting each model from it's release, and 12 months out.
 They are likely to continue selling some millions (combined) even after 12 months, but a lack of good datapoints at this make it hard to predict from after 12 months.